 The amount of time we spend on screens today is only increasing.
 Whether you’re on your computer for work or scrolling Facebook on your lunch breaks, the screen time can start causing uncomfortable digital eye strain symptoms.

-You may not think that there is much difference between computer or reading glasses.
+You may not think that there is much difference between computer and reading glasses.
 However, choosing the right glasses for what you’re doing can make a big difference in how your eyes feel.
+While both are designed to reduce eye strain, computer glasses are optimized for intermediate digital screens, whereas reading glasses are for close-up print.

 Types of Glasses